Termineer Terminal Logo Termineer

 • Local project directory: .termineer/config.json

 Configurations from both locations are merged, with local settings taking precedence.
+This allows for system-wide defaults with project-specific overrides.

-Example MCP configuration:
+Example MCP configurations:

-{ "mcpServers": { "filesystem": { "command": "npx", "args": [ "-y", "@modelcontextprotocol/server-filesystem", "/Users/username/Desktop", "/Users/username/Downloads" ], "env": { "NODE_ENV": "production", "DEBUG": "mcp:*", "API_KEY": "your-secret-key-here" } } } }
+{ "mcpServers": { "filesystem": { "command": "npx", "args": [ "-y", "@modelcontextprotocol/server-filesystem", "/Users/username/Documents", "/Users/username/Downloads" ], "env": { "NODE_ENV": "production", "DEBUG": "mcp:*" } }, "openapi": { "command": "npx", "args": [ "-y", "@modelcontextprotocol/server-openapi" ], "env": { "PORT": "9001" } } } }

 Environment Variables: You can specify environment variables to be passed to MCP servers using the env field.
 This is useful for setting API keys, debug modes, or other configuration without exposing them in command arguments.